 - March 28, 2011: Jump$tart President and Vice President were judges for the “Make a Million” Portfolio Challenge contest for high school students (statewide) in FCCLA (Family Career and Community Leaders of America).
 There were about 9 semi-finalist making presentations with a 1st, 2nd, and third place winners chosen.

 - April 13, 2011: State Coalition Leaders Meeting.
 Jump$tart President met with National Jump$tart officials, partners, and other state coalition leaders in Washington, DC.
 At the evening awards ceremony, he accepted the 2011 State Coalition of the Year Award on behalf of the Iowa Jump$tart Coalition.

-- April 17-24, 2010: Money Smart Week.
+- April 2-9, 2011: Money Smart Week Iowa.
 Iowa Jump$tart coordinated the Chicago Federal Reserve Money Smart Week in Iowa.
-There were 3 primary locations: Des Moines; Cedar Rapids; and the Quad Cities, with participation also in Hardin County, the Council Bluffs area, and Iowa Falls.
+There were 5 primary locations: Des Moines; Cedar Rapids; Quad Cities, Cedar Falls, and Council Bluffs.